 What is Monica Seles Net Worth?

-Monica Seles is a retired Yugoslov professional tennis player who has a net worth of $50 million.
+Monica Seles is a retired Yugoslav professional tennis player who has a net worth of $50 million.
 Monica Seles was at one time ranked number one in the world and was the youngest player to win the French Open at the age of 16.
 From there, she went on to win the Australian Open four times, the French Open three times, the US Open two times, and made it to the Finals at Wimbledon in 1992.
 She was the #1 female tennis player in the world in March of 1991 and retired in 2008.

-In 2014 Monica married multi-billionaire Paychex founder Tom Golisano.
-Tom is 32 years her senior and the two have been dating since 2009.
+In 2014, Monica married multi-billionaire Paychex founder Tom Golisano.
+Tom is 32 years her senior, and the two have been dating since 2009.

 Career Earnings